Enable Azure Active Directory Kerberos authentication for hybrid identities on Azure Files

 You can only use one AD source for identity-based authentication with Azure Files.
-If Azure AD Kerberos authentication for hybrid identities doesn't fit your requirements, you can use on-premises Active Directory Domain Service (AD DS) or Azure Active Directory Domain Services (Azure AD DS) instead.
-The configuration steps are different for each method.
+If Azure AD Kerberos authentication for hybrid identities doesn't fit your requirements, you might be able to use on-premises Active Directory Domain Service (AD DS) or Azure Active Directory Domain Services (Azure AD DS) instead.
+The configuration steps and supported scenarios are different for each method.

 |File share type||SMB||NFS|

 |Standard file shares (GPv2), GRS/GZRS|

 Before you enable Azure AD Kerberos authentication over SMB for Azure file shares, make sure you've completed the following prerequisites.

 Your Azure storage account can't authenticate with both Azure AD and a second method like AD DS or Azure AD DS.
 If you've already chosen another AD source for your storage account, you must disable it before enabling Azure AD Kerberos.

 The Azure AD Kerberos functionality for hybrid identities is only available on the following operating systems: